 Dishing Out Dirt: The Tamori shugenja school are focused on applying Earth magic to battlefield purposes.
 Enemy armies tend to get ill-timed earthquakes, landslides, and flying rocks to the face.

-Genius Bruiser: Practitioners of the Mirumoto bushi school tend to be this; in addition to swordplay, they're educated in shugenja and theology, and are often accomplished poets.
+Genius Bruiser: Practitioners of the Mirumoto bushi school tend to be this; in addition to swordplay, they're educated in philosophy and theology alongside their shugenja, and are often accomplished poets.
 Kitsuki magistrates are also frequently skilled duelists, as "proving" their deductions in the Rokugani justice system often demands a duel to settle things.